Counterfactual Concept Bottleneck Models: Counterfactual Concept Bottleneck Models

 The following example illustrates a concrete scenario.

-\textbf{Example.} Consider a knee X-ray scan with the task of classifying the severity of arthritis as either Grade 1 or Grade 2.
-Additionally, we have access to two key concepts: “narrow joint space” and “bone spurs,” which are critical in determining the level of arthritis.
-A CF-CBM addresses the three interpretability questions as follows: \textit{Predict}: the model predicts concept labels $\hat{c} = {\hat{c}_{Narrow Joint Space}=1,\hat{c}_{Bone Spurs}=1}$ and class labels $ {\hat{y}_{Grade1}=0,\hat{y}_{Grade2}=1}$, indicating the presence of both concepts and a Grade 2 classification. \textit{Simulate}: it is possible to intervene on the concept "bone spurs" $\hat{c}_{Bone Spurs}=0$, simulating a different scenario, and observe that the model still predicts the same class, Grade 2, showing the model’s robustness to changes in one concept. \textit{Imagine}: generate the counterfactual where the desired class changes to ${\hat{y}_{Grade1}’=1,\hat{y}_{Grade2}’=0}$.
-The corresponding concept-level counterfactual would be ${\hat{c}_{Narrow Joint Space}’=0,\hat{c}_{Bone Spurs}’=1}$, demonstrating how modifying these concepts could lead to a different classification.
+\textbf{Example.} \reviewed{Consider a lung X-ray scan with the task of classifying if a patient has pneumothorax or not.
+Additionally, we have access to two key concepts: “collapsed lung” and “visible pleural line”, which are critical in determining if a patient has pneumothorax or not.
+A CF-CBM addresses the three interpretability questions as follows: \textit{Predict}: the model predicts concept labels $\hat{c} = {\hat{c}_{Collapsed Lung}=1,\hat{c}_{Visible Pleural Line}=1}$ and class labels $ {\hat{y}_{No Pneumothorax}=0,\hat{y}_{Pneumothorax}=1}$, indicating the presence of both concepts and a Pneumothorax classification. \textit{Simulate}: it is possible to intervene on the concept "collapsed lung" $\hat{c}_{Collapsed Lung}=0$, simulating a different scenario, and observe that the model still predicts the same class, presence of Pneumothorax, showing the model’s robustness to changes in one concept. \textit{Imagine}: generate the counterfactual where the desired class changes to ${\hat{y}_{No Pneumothorax}’=1,\hat{y}_{Pneumothorax}’=0}$.
+The corresponding concept-level counterfactual would be ${\hat{c}_{Collapsed Lung}’=1,\hat{c}_{Visible Pleural Line}’=0}$, demonstrating how modifying these concepts could lead to a different classification.}